petyasoft/Blum/README.md

 <br>DONT FORGET</br>
 Create sessions folder

-IF YOU ARE USING A PROXY, REMEMBER TO SPECIFY SESSIONS_PATH
+IF YOU ARE USING A PROXY, REMEMBER TO SPECIFY SESSIONS_PATH in config.py